smussenden/fall19-data-journalism/README.md

 * Forum Post 3: The boundaries of what qualifies as "data journalism" are not easily defined.
 Read "Why Journalists Should Use Data" and "Why Data Journalism is Important".
 In 200 words or less, explain what you think data journalism is, why you are interested in learning it, and how you hope to incorporate it in the journalism work you do going forward.
 * Forum Post 4: We'll talk a lot about the process of data journalism in this course, the work data journalists do that ends with the release of a story founded on original data analysis.
 Read "What the Fox Knows", "The Inverted Pyramid of Data Journalism" and "About the Markup."
 Each of these offers some insight into the process of doing data journalism work, from the very detailed -- Nate Silver's breakdown -- to the less detailed -- Paul Bradshaw's take -- to the very short, from the Markup: "Our journalism is guided by the scientific method; we develop hypotheses and collect data to test those hypotheses."
 In 200 words or less, describe the process by which data journalists go from nothing to published story.
 There is no wrong answer here, I just want your best guess.

-*Assignments for subsequent weeks will be updated as semester goes on*
+**Assignments, readings and class details for subsequent weeks will be updated as semester goes on**

 #### Week 2 - Sept 3